VJ-13/JeopardyGame/docs/index.md

 ### Requirements

--Java 3.0 or higher
+-Java 3.0 or higher and code editor
--Code editor

 ### Created
 By: Virendra Jethra